Welcome to the PATRIZIA Immobilien AG website

 PATRIZIA employs both technical and organisational security measures to protect the data you have provided from random or intentional manipulation, loss, destruction or access of unauthorised persons.
 Where personal data are collected and processed, the information is transferred in encoded form to prevent misuse of the data by third parties.
 Our security measures are continually updated in line with technological developments.
 Our employees are obligated to maintain confidentiality.

 Part 3: Information on data protection for applicants

-Information on data protection regarding our processing of applicants' data under Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR) you will find here (PDF Download).
+Information on data protection concerning our processing of applicant data under Articles (Art.)
+13, 14 and 21 of the General Data Protection Regulation (GDPR), available here for download in PDF format.